 The different tours and hikes are confusing.
 Which one should I pick?
 If your health condition allows it, choose a tour to the higher summit craters (3,300 m).
 The views are stunning.
 You are not allowed to ascend to 3300m without a guide.
 In order to get to the 3,300m area, you either need to choose the public standard long trek (see above) or any privately pre-booked tour for the south side or north side.
 The best selection of tours (including safe booking) can be found here: Mount Etna Tours (South and North)

 How do I get up there in general?
-For Etna South it’s always: First get to Rifugio Sapienza, then take the Funivia (= cable car), then jeep.
+For Etna South it’s always: First get to Rifugio Sapienza, then take the Funivia (= cable car), then at the mountain station you get into one of the large jeeps.
 Even the tour operators use both ‘public’ means of transport.
 Alternatively, you can hike at any point.
 For Etna North, your starting point is Piano Provenzana and then hike to the top without a guide or book a guided hiking tour.
 The guided Etna North tours either use jeeps or are pure hiking tours.

 Is it difficult?
 Do I need to hike?
 Not at all.
 You can even get to 2,900m and experience great views without a longer hike by taking the public short trek (see above): From Rifugio Sapienza you take the cable car (Funivia), then get into the jeep and at the summit area it's a 40 minute walk to the closer craters.
 However, you won't experience the more stunning craters at 3,300m.
 You may even visit Rifugio Sapienza only and walk to the old Silvestri Craters (see the infographic above).